 Candida auris is an emerging multidrug-resistant pathogen associated with nosocomial outbreaks in intensive care settings worldwide.
 The early report dates back to 2009, where the yeast was isolated in Japan.
 A few years later, C. auris emerged as an agent of hospital-associated infections.
 The infections are characterized by high overall mortality and antifungal resistance.

-Whole-genome data analysis showed that wide range of C. auris strains are mainly clustered in geography-based four clades: South Asian (I), East Asian (II), African (III), and South American (IV) clades, with a newly isolated clinical strain possibly represents a new Iranian fifth clade.
+Early whole-genome data analyses showed that a wide range of C. auris strains are mainly clustered into four geography-based clades: South Asian (I), East Asian (II), African (III), and South American (IV).
+Subsequently, clinical strains isolated from Iran represented a new fifth clade.
+Recently, new isolates representing a novel Clade VI have been reported from Bangladesh and Singapore.

 C. auris can persist on environmental surfaces for weeks and colonize human skin, resulting in a patient-to-patient spread in health care facilities.
 Accordingly, accurate and fast detection of C. auris is a key factor for controlling its prevalence and preventing further outbreaks.